NoahSyler/blog/README.md

-**This program was used in a lab for my server administration course.
-The following it a description of the source**
+###### This program was used in a lab for my server administration course.
+The following contains is my lab report, detailing how the server was launched.

-Note: the images are not present, and the links are broken.
-This will be fixed in the next commit.

-**Web Server Deployment**

-**Noah Syler**

 # Abstract